tshepang/blog/content/the-history-of-future-folk-2012.md

 categories = ['movies']
 +++

-An unusual and somewhat dull movie which has the lead tell a the story of his alien origins, a story so ridiculous it has people think is just made-up as part of his entertainment set as a musician.
+An unusual and somewhat dull movie which has the lead tell a story of his alien origins, a story so ridiculous it has people think is just made-up as part of his entertainment set as a musician.
 This character is played by a guy with an interesting face, a Jet Li lookalike, making